Proactively hunt for threats with advanced hunting

-Use advanced hunting in Microsoft 365 Defender to hunt for threats using data from Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Cloud App Security, and Microsoft Defender for Identity.
+Use advanced hunting in Microsoft 365 Defender to hunt for threats using data from Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Identity.
 Turn on Microsoft 365 Defender.

 Learn more about how to move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft 365 Defender in Migrate advanced hunting queries from Microsoft Defender for Endpoint.